womenbuildweb3/30daysofweb3.xyz/README.md

 2. In your account's forked github repo, click the "Code" button and copy the repo link.

-3. Open your terminal. `git clone https://github.com/YourGithubUsername/official-website.git`
+3. Open your terminal. `git clone https://github.com/YourGithubUsername/30daysofweb3.xyz.git`

-4. CD into the repo `cd official-website`
+4. CD into the repo `cd 30daysofweb3.xyz`

 5. Install dependencies `npm i`